Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Testnet.md

     --metrics-enabled
     ```

-Once the validator is activated, view it on the beacon chain explorer at
+Once the validator is activated, view it on the Beacon Chain explorer at
 `https://prater.beaconcha.in/validator/<validatorPublicKey>`.

-## Run a beacon chain client only
+## Run a beacon node only

-You can run a Teku beacon chain node on a network without any validators.
+You can run a Teku beacon node on a network without any validators.

 !!! example